wp-plugins/email-newsletter/readme.txt

 = Usage =

 Once the plugin is installed, a new icon shaped like a sprocket will appear on the admin left sidebar.
 Clicking this icon will open a drop-down menu with the following options.

-= ReadyGraph App =

-This menu item allows users to sign up for a free ReadyGraph account, or sync an existing free ReadyGraph account to Email Newsletter.
-Once a ReadyGraph account is synced with Email Newsletter, this menu item is where the user manages their ReadyGraph accounts views email addresses, sends emails to their community members, and views insights on user growth.

 = General Information =